Jsuppers/bloombeasts/code-review-checklist.md

 - [x] Create `CardBuilder` factory class with fluent API
 - [x] Migrate fire affinity cards to use CardBuilder (blazefinch, charcoil, cinderpup, magmite updated with structured approach)
 - [x] Migrate water affinity cards to use CardBuilder (bubblefin updated with structured approach)
-- [x] Migrate forest affinity cards to use CardBuilder (fuzzlet and others)
+- [x] Migrate forest affinity cards to use CardBuilder (mosslet and others)
 - [x] Migrate sky affinity cards to use CardBuilder (cirrusFloof and others)
 - [x] Remove old card definition boilerplate (COMPLETE - no old boilerplate exists, all 40 card files use StructuredAbility)
 - **Impact**: Migration complete - cards are clean and maintainable